Constitution Act, 1871: Alteration of provincial boundaries

 Section 3 provides that the Parliament of Canada "may from time to time, with the consent of the Legislature of any Province of the said Dominion, increase, diminish, or otherwise alter the limits of such Province, upon such terms and conditions as may be agreed upon to by the said Legislature, and may, with the like consent, make provision respecting the effect and operation of any such increase or diminution or alteration of territory in relation to any Province affected thereby".

+Section 3 may have been replaced by paragraph 43(a) of the Constitution Act, 1982.

 French version

 Since the Constitution Act, 1871 was enacted in English, there is no official French version of the Act.
 Section 55 of the Constitution Act, 1982 requires the Minister of Justice to prepare a translation of the Act and that it be brought forward for enactment.
 Although a translation was prepared in 1990, it has not been brought forward for enactment.